 Base game vs jackpot: RTP is split between base wins and the jackpot contribution - base RTP can feel lower if a large share funds the progressive.

-Volatility mix: Some progressives are designed with frequent mini/major hits (lower volatility), others chase rare grand jackpots (higher volatility).
+Volatility mix: Some progressives are designed with frequent mini or major hits, while others chase rare grand jackpots.

 Strategy: Set tighter session limits and expect longer dry spells when chasing top progressives.